Sohrab Goth Town

 Sohrab Goth Town (سہراب گوٹھ) is a suburban area in the Malir district of Karachi, Pakistan, that previously was a part of Gadap Town until 2011.
 It acts as an entry point to Karachi from the rest of Pakistan.
-There is a bridge over the Lyari River connecting other areas of Karachi to Sohrab Goth.
-Bridge building started in 2000 and was completed in 2006.
+A bridge over the Lyari River connects other areas of Karachi to Sohrab Goth.
+The construction of the bridge started in 2000 and was completed in 2006.

+Town Municipal Committee

+As per the Sindh Local Government Act, 2021, Sindh government replaced the previous seven District Municipal Corporations (DMCs) with 26 towns, each with its own municipal committee.
+Karachi East District has five towns.